sugi-juku/get-tension/README.md

 1. GUI version worked on Mac OS X Python 2.7.16.
 1. It worked on Mac OS X Python 3.7.7.
 1. It worked on Ubuntu Python.
+1. Apple says "Use of Python 2.7 isn\'t recommended as this version is include in macOS for compatibility with legacy software.".
+I decided to use Python3.

 I\'m both a stringer and a programmer.
 I used to develop web applications often with PHP.